movementlabsxyz/movement/docs/movement-node-experimental/l-monninger/open-network/README.md

 An Ansible script to deploy the above systemd service is available [here](./suzuka-full-node.yml).

 This will set up the Movement Node to connect to sync with the `l-monninger/open-network` environment.

+## Troubleshooting

+### S3 Bucket Error
+If you encounter an error reported by the `setup` service for a reject bucket connection, ensure that you are able to access the bucket manually by getting objects via the AWS CLI.

+### Invalid Aptos State Error
+If you encounter an error reported by the `setup` service for an invalid Aptos state, this likely because the sync has fetched state into an invalid location relative to your Docker Compose application.
+An Aptos state error will likely be the first one reported.
+However, it most likely indicates a corruption of all state Perform a hierarchy of checks:
+1. Does the directory indicated by the `DOT_MOVEMENT_PATH` contain folders for `maptos`, `maptos-storage`, and `suzuka-da-db`?
+2. Does each of these folders have successfully unarchived files?
+There should be no archives in these folders.
+3. Is the host volume mounted correctly?
+Check the `volumes` section of your Docker Compose file.